 We like to explore the emotional canvas with the uke, vocal harmony and other instruments, be they happy, sad, insightful or funny.

 For festival performances we engage with our audience, and deliver original and other songs into a (relatively) reserved performance experience.
-Over the last seven years (and with numerous incursions into the USA) we have grown to love and learn Americana tunes, and the reserved way in which these are delivered.
+Over the last ten years (and with numerous incursions into the USA) we have grown to love and learn Americana tunes, and the reserved way in which these are delivered.
 But we’ve also written quite a few of our own songs over the years.

 Firefly – an original song by Jane